Halfway Houses in Birmingham, AL

 New Beginnings Recovery - 37.8 miles from Birmingham, AL

-New Beginnings Recovery is a halfway house in Talladega, Alabama, 35160 zip code.
+New Beginnings Recovery is a sober living house in Talladega, AL, 35160 zip code.

 Address: 900 East Renfroe Road, Talladega, AL 35160 in Talladega County